KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ## Azure SQL server
 [Azure](https://azure.microsoft.com/sv-se)
-To keep my data permanently I have chosen to use Azure services.
-This service has been chosen for several reasons: It is heavily integrated with my favorite tech stach at the moment (.NET), it has a 12 month free plan for students.
+To save my data permanently I have chosen to use a database on Azure services.
+This service has been chosen for several reasons: It is heavily integrated with my favorite tech stach at the moment (.NET), it has a 12 month free plan for students and is reasonably cheap to use when it is not free.
+The purpose of permanently saving the data is to ......

 # Try it!
 You have read through all of this text.
 Wouldn't it be fun to see the result?